General Usage of SootUp

 Retrieving the Control-Flow Graph of a Method

-.
+Each SootMethod contains a Control-Flow Graph (CFG) which is represented via the StmtGraph.
 This structure is usually used for program analysis.
-You can retrieve the CFG of a SootMethod
+You can retrieve the CFG of a SootMethod as follows:

 Retrieving the CFG of a SootMethod